Albert Ferber: Style

-Ferber's performing style was tasteful, intelligent and unpretentious, devoid of self-serving gesture.
+His sound was distinctive: clear in texture and articulation, and of a fragile beauty which some critics felt could become hard under pressure.
 His recording of the Balakirev sonata, the finale in particular, demonstrates that his playing was sometimes technically fallible, but he could always identify with the style and underlying spirit of a work and, in concert, his performances seemed to convey musical essence rather than pianistic ego.
-His sound was distinctive: clear in texture and articulation, and of a fragile beauty which some critics felt could become hard under pressure.
 His strengths were probably most consistently shown to best effect in the music of Fauré where his tonal shading and undemonstrative interpretation – ‘art concealing art’ – attracted universal admiration.
-However, perhaps most impressive amongst his recorded legacy is his LP of the Rachmaninov Sonata No. 1 where everything seems to work for him.
-All performing elements unite to produce a vivid, sharply-drawn, account of an immediacy more commonly associated with live than with studio playing.
-The recording can be enjoyed on a moment-by-moment basis but equally appreciated as a deeply satisfying cohesive musical experience.